llopez020/Weather-App/README.md

 ## Technologies
-.Net, C#, ASP.NET, HTML, Bootstrap
+.Net, C#, ASP.NET MVC, HTML, CSS, Bootstrap

 ## Features
 - Search for a location to check the weather and forecast at that location